deployKF/website/content/guides/getting-started.md

      - [connecting external identity providers](./platform/deploykf-authentication.md#external-identity-providers)
      - [defining static user accounts](./platform/deploykf-authentication.md#static-userpassword-combinations)

-??? config "Manage Profiles (Namespaces) and Assigning Users"
+??? config "Manage Profiles and Assigning Users"

     Each deployKF Profile corresponds to a Kubernetes Namespace.
     The profile(s) a user is assigned will determine their level of access to resources and tools in the cluster.